Criminal Speeding

 • Is what the officer saying possible?
 For example, look at google maps street view.
 Did the officer have line of sight to make the speed measurement?

-• Was the Radar/lidar unit calibrated? – Generally speaking, radar units should be calibrated annually and checked each shift for proper function with tuning forks.
+• Was the radar/lidar unit calibrated? – Generally speaking, radar units should be calibrated annually and checked each shift for proper function with tuning forks.
 Lidar devices generally aren’t calibrated on any regular schedule.
 Officer’s will testify that they test their lidar for aim and distance each shift, and that the unit performs an internal test.
 It is rare to find issues with this in Arizona.

 • Was the officer certified to use the radar/lidar unit?
 Here again, it is rare to find an issue here, although it has happened.